 RM-CESU Announces the Annual Competition for Student Award The RM-CESU Student Award recognizes "above and beyond” accomplishments by students involved in Rocky Mountains Cooperative Ecosystem Studies Unit (RM-CESU) projects.
 Nominations may be submitted by any representative of the federal agency that sponsored the RM-CESU project, or by the student’s RM-CESU university.

-Nominations for the Student Award are due August 15, 2014.
-The award winner(s) will receive a citation and give a presentation on their project results at annual RM-CESU Fall Meeting in September.
-For nomination instructions, click here.
+Nominations for Student Award are due July 15, 2015.
+The Award winner(s) will receive a citation and give a presentation on their project results at annual RM-CESU Fall Meeting in October.
+Nomination instructions.

 Upcoming RM-CESU and Partner Events